tbee/TECL/README.md

 I'm curious
 where this will end."

-# Shorcut string; no quotes are needed in a simple property style assignment
-# Or if a string is just one word.
-These strings are trimmed.
+# Shorcut string; no quotes are needed if the value is just one word.
 protocol : http

 # Conditions allow for overriding, best match wins (most conditions)